 Elida has worked as a behavioural interventionist for children with ASD and has come to realize how impactful SLP services can be in helping young children communicate with others.
 Elida is very passionate about helping others develop communication skills and loves to make therapy a fun experience

-Theo recently graduated from the University of British Columbia in 2019 with a BA in Developmental Psychology and is in the process of applying for grad school to become a Speech-Language Pathologist in the future.
+Theo graduated from the University of British Columbia in 2019 with a BA in Developmental Psychology and is in the process of applying for grad school to earn a Masters in Health Management in the future.

 Theo was born and raised in Vancouver and loves ice hockey, volleyball and exploring the great outdoors of the Pacific Northwest.
 Most importantly, Theo loves to learn about anything he can, to further broaden his horizons and become more knowledgeable about the world around us.